What Credit Score Do You Need for a Grad Plus Loan?

 When it comes to attending graduate school or getting a professional degree, the cost of attendance can cost more than the Direct unsubsidized loan, which is the “regular” student loan offered by the government.
 In this situation, it might make sense to turn to the Grad PLUS Loan for help bridging your funding gap.

-While there is a credit check associated with the Grad PLUS Loan, there isn’t a credit score requirement.
-Let’s take a look at Grad PLUS Loans and what you need to know about getting them.
+While there is a credit check associated with the Graduate PLUS Loan, there isn’t a credit score requirement.
+Let’s take a look at Grad PLUS Loans and what borrowers need to know about getting them.

 What is a Grad PLUS Loan?

 Parent PLUS Loans are aimed at parents who want to help their children pay for school, while Grad PLUS Loans are meant for graduate and professional students.
-The interest rate is set based on the time that the loan is disbursed.
+They have a fixed interest rate based on the time that the loan is disbursed.
 In some cases, depending on your credit situation, it can actually make sense to use an organization, like Juno, to help you find private loans for graduate school.
 For those with good credit, Juno might be able to save you money on student loan debt.

 Grad PLUS Loan credit score requirements

-It’s important to note that, while there isn’t a credit score for Grad PLUS Loan qualification, there is still a credit check.
+It’s important to note that, while there isn’t a credit score for Grad PLUS Loan eligibility, there is still a credit check.

 Rather than requiring a specific credit score for a Grad PLUS Loan, the Department of Education instead checks to make sure you don’t have an “adverse credit history.”
 The items that are considered “adverse” including the following, which can be found on your credit report: